codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 > For the required scopes, see [GitLab Cloud and GitLab Server runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#gitlab-cloud-and-gitlab-server-runtime-token-scopes).

-`--enable-git-providers --provider gitlab --repo <https_project_url> --git-token <git_runtime_token>`
+`--provider gitlab --repo <https_project_url> --git-token <git_runtime_token>`

 where:
-* `--enable-git-providers`(required), indicates that you are not using the default Git provider for the runtime.
-* `--provider gitlab` (required), defines GitLab Cloud as the Git provider for the runtime and the account.
+* `--provider gitlab` (required), defines GitLab Cloud as the Git provider for the Runtime and the account.
-* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git project for the runtime installation, including the `.git` suffix.
+* `--repo <repo_url>` (required), is the `HTTPS` clone URL of the Git project for the Runtime installation, including the `.git` suffix.
 Copy the clone URL for HTTPS from your GitLab website.
   If the repo doesn't exist, copy an existing clone URL and change the name of the repo.
-Codefresh creates the repository during runtime installation.
+Codefresh creates the repository during the installation.

   > Important: You must create the group with access to the project prior to the installation.